 Here’s why.
 If there’s a bug in the printer sharing feature, it may be possible to do something bad with it, even if you aren’t using it.
 But if you disable that feature, the bug doesn’t matter.

-I actually plan to plug a printer and a big flash drive into my router and use it to share them out.
+I actually plan to plug a printer into one USB port and a big flash drive into the other USB port and use my router to share them out.
 But if you don’t, disabling that and other features you don’t use will improve your security.
 The USB 2.0 ports are the one thing I don’t like about this router.
 I’d prefer USB 3.0 but that’s likely reserved for the pricier models.

 Thank you for reading this far.
 Sincerely.
 Old routers are really making the Internet a much more hostile place than it needs to be.
 If everyone threw out their old routers, bought an Asus RT-AC66U or one of its brethren and set it up like this, the Internet would be a safer place.
 So thank you for buying one and considering configuring yours like this.
 It helps you, but it also helps me.